Unconventional height functions in simultaneous Diophantine approximation

 The authors devote a section to analyzing a certain class of functions, the class of \emph{recursively integrable functions} (denoted $\RR$), which is used in the proof of one of the main theorems.
 The class $\RR$ is contained in the class of integrable functions, and is similar to it in some ways.
 However, unlike the class of integrable functions, the class $\RR$ is not closed under either addition or scalar multiplication.
 Nevertheless, there are many functions $f_2$ with the property that for every $f_1\in\RR$, we have $f_1 + f_2\in\RR$.

 {\bf Acknowledgements.} The first-named author was supported in part by the Simons Foundation grant \#245708.
 The second-named author was supported in part by the EPSRC Programme Grant EP/J018260/1.
 The authors thank the referees of previous versions of this paper for their comments which helped us to write an introduction more accessible to a general audience.
+We thank the referee of the current version for helpful comments.

 {\bf Convention 1.} For $\alpha\geq 0$, we let $\psi_\alpha(q) = q^{-\alpha}$.

 {\bf Convention 2.} Given $\Theta:\N^d\to\N$ and $(q_i)_{i = 1}^d \in \N^d$, we will write

 {\bf Convention 3.} The symbols $\lesssim$, $\gtrsim$, and $\asymp$ will denote multiplicative asymptotics.
 For example, $A\lesssim_K B$ means that there exists a constant $C > 0$ (the \emph{implied constant}), depending only on $K$, such that $A\leq CB$.